 These holes have improved massively.
 These areas of the course are now playing fantastically well.

-As ever the work never stops, and Scott will give a regular update here on the program of works identified to ensure we continue with the improvements mentioned.
+As ever the work never stops, and Stuart will give a regular update here on the program of works identified to ensure we continue with the improvements mentioned.
 The team are focusing on improving the area in front of the 7th green which has long had issues with poor drainage.
 We have also seen an work undertaken on the 16th hole with a new tee added which will improve the hole.

 For very regular updates on the course and conditions see our Facebook page.
 We update this early in the morning especially when we have medal play scheduled.